wiredopposite/XGDTool/README.md

 - ```-am-patch``` Patches the "Allowed Media" field in resulting XBE files.
 Compatible with OG Xbox images.
 - ```-offline``` Disables online functionality.
 - ```-no-rename``` Disables title renaming of resulting XBE files.

+# Build
+If you have Ninja, Make, or MSVC installed and accessable in your environment's path, things should be fairly simple.
+XGDTool is setup with CMake so that it will automatically download and build all library dependancies with vcpkg inside the project directory, the toolchain file is linked in CMakeLists.txt already so you don't need to mess with it unless you'd like to customize your setup.
+Some other dependancies (attach XBE and OG Xbox title database) are downloaded automatically well, then converted to C headers.
+All this is done just by configuring or building the project with CMake.
+Review the CmakeLists.txt and .cmake files in the cmake directory to see what's going on.